 I love a dram of whisky.
 You probably expected me to say that.
-But with the dry heat of Summer turned up to 11, I find myself wanting something cooler as I sit in the garden soaking up the last of the day's sun.
-And while I like whisky on the rocks, an Old Fashioned, or a Highball as much as the next person, having been in lockdown for months I'm missing the cocktail bars of London.
-I'm in the mood for something unusual this summer.
-Something unique.
-And above all, something delicious.
+But with the dry heat of Summer, I find myself wanting something cooler as I sit in the garden soaking up the last of the day's sun.
+And while I like whisky on the rocks, an Old Fashioned, or a Highball as much as the next person, I'm craving some good cocktails to relax.
+You are in the mood for something unusual this summer?
+Something unique, and above all, something delicious?

-In this article we're going to give you our top 5 best whisky cocktails for the summer - and there's not a Highball or Old Fashioned in sight!
+In this article we give you our top 5 best whisky cocktails for the summer - and there's not a Highball or Old Fashioned in sight!

 A Highland Pina Colada

 Who doesn't like a Pina Colada when on a tropical summer holiday?
 Its basically compulsory right?
-Well here's our Highland twist on this classic cocktail.
+Well here's our Islay twist on this classic cocktail.

 - 60ml coconut cream (find this here)